JorgePezzuol/my-multiplayer-chat/README.md

 # Project
-Multiplayer game with Phaser 3 and embedded Jitsi SDK
+Multiplayer game with Phaser 3 and embedded Jitsi SDK and realtime chat with Socket io

 ## Technologies
 <ul>